ComboStrap/dokuwiki-docker/README.md

 ### Is the Docker Image Proxy Ready?

 Yes.

-By default, this image will trusts all proxy that are in a private range.
+By default, this image will trust all proxy that are in a private range.

 ie: `192.168.0.0/16 172.16.0.0/12 10.0.0.0/8 127.0.0.1/8 fd00::/8 ::1`